Battle of the Beaufort: Preparations for the attack

-The battle
+The Battle

 21 fighters from the elite Student battalion (later known as the al-Jarmaq Battalion) of the Fatah movement were deployed inside the castle, under the command of Ya'qoub Abdel-Hafiz Sumour (nom de guerre "Rasim").
 The fighters were divided into three squads of seven members each.
 The squads were deployed left, right and centre in the lower sections of the castle.
-Fatah also had bases in and around the nearby villages of Kafr Tibnit and Arnoun.
+The positions were well dug in with covered trenches and concrete firing positions.
+Fatah also had bases in and around the nearby villages of Kfar Tebnit and Arnoun.
 A unit of the Democratic Front for the Liberation of Palestine (DFLP) was deployed between the castle and the village of Arnoun.
-The positions at the castle were well dug in with covered trenches and concrete firing positions.
+A number of fighters from Kurdistan Workers' Party (PKK), on training with Palestinian organizations in Lebanon, fought with the DFLP in Beaufort area.

 The battle started with a heavy Israeli artillery and aircraft bombardment.
 Heavy use was made of cluster bombs.
 Since the Palestinians were well dug in, no fighter was injured during this phase.
 But since the ground became covered with unexploded ordnance, exploding on touch like mines, access to the armoury and other supplies became risky and difficult.
 Two fighters were lightly wounded when trying to clear cluster bombs.

 In the afternoon the Palestinian forces succeeded in shooting down an Israeli A-4 Skyhawk fighter-bomber flying over the Beaufort castle, with a Strela 2 (SA-7) handheld surface-to-air missile.
 The pilot, Cpt.
 Aharon Achiaz, parachuted and was taken prisoner by Palestinian forces.
 He was brought to Beirut and later released during the evacuation of PLO forces in August 1982.

-The main IDF force in the central sector advanced from the border over Taibe and Qantara and crossed the Litani river at the Qa'qa'iya bridge.
-Well over the bridge the force split into three parts, with one continued to the coast over Doueir and Zifta, the second surrounded the town of Nabatiye and the third proceeded to the Beaufort castle.
+The main IDF force in the central sector advanced from the border over Tayibe and Qantara and crossed the Litani river at the Qa'qa'iya bridge.
+Well over the bridge, the force split into three parts: one continued to the coast over Doueir and Zefta, the second surrounded the town of Nabatiye and the third proceeded to the Beaufort castle.